Churchill Newcomb

-John Churchill Newcomb (1899-1962) was a journalist, an equestrian, and a farmer.
+John Churchill Newcomb (1899–1962) was a journalist, an equestrian, and a farmer.
 Newcomb served as an editor and writer of feature articles for magazines.
 He also raced horses in Kentucky and Virginia, and he owned farmland in Loudoun County, Virginia.

 Early life and education

 Newcomb was born to Herman Danforth Newcomb and Matilda Churchill Newcomb in Jefferson County, Kentucky on December 3, 1899.
-Herman Newcomb served in the Kentucky General Assembly as a member of the Kentucky House (1904-1909) and Senate (1909-1913).
-After growing up in the Louisville, Kentucky, Newcomb graduated from the Morristown School (now Morristown-Beard School) in Morristown, New Jersey in 1918.
+Herman Newcomb served in the Kentucky General Assembly as a member of the Kentucky House (1904–1909) and Senate (1909–1913).
+After growing up in Louisville, Kentucky, Newcomb graduated from the Morristown School (now Morristown-Beard School) in Morristown, New Jersey in 1918.

 Newcomb's classmates at the Morristown School included theatre critic John Mason Brown (a second cousin of Newcomb).
 Newcomb, Brown, and other family members regularly performed together in attic plays during summers at the Newcomb family farm.
 In 1913, Newcomb mailed a photograph to St. Nicholas magazine, a children's magazine, that made the Roll of Honor.
 A year later, the magazine published his letter to the editor in its "Because We Want To Know" section.
 The letter asked the magazine editors whether fires burned more brightly in cold weather than warm weather.
 After graduating from high school, Newcomb completed training with the Harvard Officer's Training Corps in 1918.

 He later completed a bachelor's degree in journalism at Harvard University in Cambridge, Massachusetts in 1923.
 During his studies at the university, Newcomb served on the Editorial Board of The Harvard Lampoon, a humor magazine, and on the entertainment committee for his class committee.
 Newcomb served as the 1923 crew team's assistant manager, and he served as the Morristown Club's secretary-treasurer.
 He also participated in the Hasty Pudding Club.